pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     very few annotations), or very high level terms which are not particularly biologically informative (e.g. cellular
     process).
-Because we have opted not to include such terms, some gene products are annotated to process terms but do not appear in the slim annotation set.
+Because we have opted not to include such terms, some gene products are annotated to terms but do not appear in the slim annotation set for each ontology (especially biological process).
 5. Bear in mind that both proteins and RNAs can be annotated to GO terms.
 If you are working only with proteins you will need to make adjustments for this.
 For example, many tRNAs and rRNAs are